mjseabright/eye_test_chart_generator/README.md

 # [Live Version Here](https://rawgit.com/mjseabright/eye_test_chart_generator/master/eye_test.html)

 ## Disclaimer
-This is not meant for professional use, it is just so I could have a relative measure of my visual acuity for an experiments I am running.
+This is not meant for professional use, it is just so I could have a relative measure of my visual acuity for an experiment I am running.